 Hello reader, and welcome to my website.

-I am a writer, singer-songwriter and blogger from Dublin, Ireland.
-The interests across the top of the page probably tell you a lot about my work and what I enjoy, so thank you for stopping by here to find out more.
+I am a writer of songs, stories and music from Dublin, Ireland.
+The interests across the top of the page probably tell you a lot about my work and what I enjoy, so thank you for coming by to find out more.

 I have been creating characters and stories and committing them to copybooks, journals and pieces of paper since I was a child.
 In 2018, after many years working towards it, I finally fulfilled my lifelong dream of writing full-time.

 In October 2019, I stepped out of my writing room to read one of my short stories at Takin’ the Mic, an Irish Writers Centre event that took place as part of the Red Line Book Festival.
 You can both listen to and read that story, A Lesson in Grief, here.